paulcarmichael/fincrypt/README.md

-# cryptop
+# fincrypt
-a cryptography library
+a go cryptography library which provides solutions for common cryptography requirements found in the payment industry